 Warren, J. and S.E.
 Ziegler (2017) A solid-phase extraction method for isolating HF-extractable soil organic matter for NMR analysis.
 Accepted for publication in Organic Geochemistry

 Place, B., Quilty, A., Di Lorenzo, R., Ziegler, S.E. and T. VandenBoer (2017) Quantitation of nine alkyl amines in atmospheric samples: Separating structural isomers by ion chromatography.
 Atmospheric Measurement Techniques 10: 1061-1078. doi:10.5194/amt-10-1061-2017 (online open access)

 Ziegler, S.E., Benner, R., Billings, S.A., Edwards, K., Philben, M., Zhu, X., and J. Laganiere (2016) Climate change can accelerate carbon fluxes without changing soil carbon stocks.
 In review for Frontiers in Earth Science 5:2 (link to open access article)

 Budge, S. M., Aucoin, L.R., Ziegler, S.E. and S.P.
-Lall (2016) Fractionation of stable carbon isotopes of polyunsaturated fatty acids during assimilation and mobilization in Atlantic pollock (Pollachius virens).
-Submitted to Ecosphere
+Lall (2016) Fractionation of stable carbon isotopes of polyunsaturated fatty acids during assimilation and mobilization in Atlantic pollock (Pollachius virens). (invited paper) In press in Ecosphere

 Philben, M., Ziegler, S.E., Edwards, K., Kahler, R. and R. Benner (2016) Rates of soil organic nitrogen cycling increase with temperature and precipitation along a boreal forest latitudinal transect.
 Biogeochemistry 127(2) 397-410.